xdk2mam/xdk2mam/http/README.md

 ```
 npm install
 ```
-Once the installation finishes, edit the server.js file to add your Full Node (be sure to use one with PoW available).
+Once the installation finishes, edit the server.js file to add your Full Node (be sure to use one with PoW enabled).

 ```
 let iota = new IOTA({